-The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that several characteristic-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, Grade 9 homes except townhomes that were build or renovated after 2013, TownHomes Parcels located in Subarea 5 that were built in 2017, Townhomes Parcels located in SubArea 9 were generally at lower assessment levels than the rest of the population.
+The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods. .
+A separate analysis was done for Single Family/Duplex/Triplex improvements and for Townhouse Plats; resulting in two models for the area.

+The analysis of Single Family/ Duplex/Triplex sales result showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, improvements located in Neighborhood 10 or Neighborhood 20 or Neighborhood 60 and building grade less than 8, were generally at lower assessment levels than the rest of the non-townhouse population This annual update valuation model corrects for these strata differences..
+Similarly, improvements located in subarea 2 and building grade greater than 8, were generally at higher assessment levels than the rest of the non-townhouse population.
 This annual update valuation model corrects for these strata differences.
-Similarly, homes located in subarea 2 that excludes townhomes were generally at higher assessment levels than the rest of the population.
-This annual update valuation model also corrects for these strata differences.